Alumni: Where are they now?

 Juan Solano-Romero, MD

 Colombia, South America is my home, my birthplace, and where I developed my medical career.
 As a medical student I was not heavily interested in Neurosciences, but it was my good fortune to have an important mentor that guided me towards it.
 I am currently working as a neurosurgeon but interacting with neurocritical patients has changed my life and turned me towards a desire to be an inpatient neurologist.
-My interests are spread thru Neurocritical care, Neuroradiology, Brain Injury medicine, cerebrovascular and spinal cord diseases.
+My My interests are spread thru Neurocritical care, Neuroradiology, Brain Injury medicine, pain medicine, cerebrovascular and spinal cord diseases.

 I visited Philadelphia for the first time in 2007, and since then I have loved it.
 It has a soul.
 Einstein’s Neurology residency became my first choice because of the huge diversity among its underserved population as well a feeling of being at home.